ReiNoIkari/Morphological-Image-Processing/morpho.md

 <img src="/images/combined_bridge_uep.png" alt="alt text" width="1000" weight="center">
 </p>

-**Fig.14: Result of the ultimate erode point on fig.14 using as a structuring element a disk of 3 by 3 size**
+**Figure 9: Result of the ultimate erode point using as a structuring element a disk of 3 by 3 size**

 ## Results

 This section is dedicated to the results obtained using the default operations in ImageJ and if there are available some third party plugins.
 The image used is one of the sample available by default in ImageJ, called "Embryos".
 The input image will always be in binary mode.
-**ajouter la ligne diagonale dans chaque résultats**

 ### Erode and Dilate